Olivari leads Rice against North Texas

 Rice Owls (13-5, 4-3 C-USA) at North Texas Mean Green (15-4, 6-2 C-USA)

+The Owls are 4-3 in conference play.
+Rice is the C-USA leader with 27.3 defensive rebounds per game led by Max Fiedler averaging 5.4.

+The Mean Green and Owls meet Thursday for the first time in conference play this season.

-TOP PERFORMERS: Tylor Perry is scoring 17.6 points per game and averaging 3.2 rebounds for the Mean Green.
-Kai Huntsberry is averaging 1.3 made 3-pointers over the last 10 games for North Texas.
+TOP PERFORMERS: Perry is averaging 17.6 points for the Mean Green.
+Kai Huntsberry is averaging 11.3 points over the past 10 games for North Texas.

-Olivari is averaging 19.1 points and 5.3 rebounds for the Owls.
-Travis Evee is averaging 2.7 made 3-pointers over the last 10 games for Rice.
+Travis Evee is shooting 39.0% from beyond the arc with 2.7 made 3-pointers per game for the Owls, while averaging 16.6 points.
+Olivari is shooting 42.2% and averaging 19.1 points over the past 10 games for Rice.

 LAST 10 GAMES: Mean Green: 8-2, averaging 63.7 points, 30.1 rebounds, 11.0 assists, 7.2 steals and 2.9 blocks per game while shooting 42.5% from the field.
 Their opponents have averaged 56.8 points per game.